 A few weeks ago during our yearly National Disability Prevention and Rehabilitation Week (NDPR) celebration, our deaf students were invited to attend the “Persons With Disabilities Networking with Employers Talkshop” hosted by the Persons With Disabilities Affairs Office of Quezon City.
 Resource speakers from various sectors of disabilities gave their “from rags to riches” stories and how they overcame their barriers to attain their success.
 As always, a great majority of those who attended were deaf people.

 I should say, it was truly a very inspiring activity.
 However, when it came to the “hearing impaired” sector, the organizers chose a “speaker”.
 I consciously quoted the word speaker because he really can speak!
 His story started when in childhood, he emphasized that he can hear.
 His sense of sound eventually diminished as he grows older due to a disease.
 He is what the deaf studies call, “post-lingual deaf”.
-He then mentioned about how he was bullied and discriminated during his elementary up until his college days.
+He then mentioned how he was bullied and discriminated during his elementary up until his college days.
 But then, he succeeded and completed his education.

 Some deaf from the audience cannot hide their feeling of a tinge of envy from this successful guy.
 They signed, “good for him” because he can talk!
-“Good for him” because he has work!
-“Good for him” because he passed the Career Civil Service Examination (CSC) that is why he is now a regular government employee!
+“Good for him” because he has a work!
+“Good for him” because he passed the Career Civil Service Examination (CSC) which is why he is now a regular government employee!
 Upon comparing their current situation, the deaf attendees started questioning themselves.
 “What would become of us?”

 Let me state it clearly here.
 I AM NOT PREJUDICIAL AGAINST THE HARD-OF-HEARING PEOPLE.
 God blessed them with this residual ability to hear.
 They are what we call in graphics animation, the in-betweeners in the deaf world.
 They are neither here nor there.
-And since they can hear a little, then they are at an advantage compared to those who are profoundly deaf because probably once in their lifetime, they were able to appreciate sounds and speech clearly.
+And since they can hear a little, then they are at an advantage compared to those who are profoundly deaf because probably once in their lifetime, they were able to appreciate sounds and speak clearly.

-So I am more inclined to side with him and agrees with his reply.
-Our Lord Jesus Christ said, “if someone wants you to go one mile, go with him two miles”.
+So I am more inclined to side with him and agree with his reply.
+Our Lord Jesus Christ said, “if someone wants you to go one mile, go with him two miles“.
 We must double our effort in achieving our goals.
 As another saying goes, “slow and steady wins the race.”